frappe/hrms/README.md

 ## Introduction

-Frappe HRMS has everything you need to drive excellence within the company.
+Frappe HR has everything you need to drive excellence within the company.
 It's a complete HRMS solution with over 13 different modules right from Employee Management, Onboarding, Leaves, to Payroll, Taxation, and more!

 ![HRMS](hrms.png)